Gamwal/odin-recipes/README.md

 # This is the Recipes project from the odin course

-## It is a basic recipe webite built wich HTML to
-## demonstrate all te HTML I had learned in the
+## It is a basic recipe webite built wich HTML to demonstrate all the HTML I had learned in the foundations course
-## foundations course